The Starry Night, 286

 Debayer.
 Start with the CR3 files and debayer as usual in PI (Auto/VNG/combined RGB output color).

 Calibrate.
 Today's darks are just ten or so averaged, no normalization, no exclusion.
 The flat is an adventure.
 It's a blue sky flat made through the doube acrylic defuser, debayered, averaged, format converted back to RGB, and desaturated using the PI "curves transform".
 Then it's tweaked against a subset of live data to produce a decent result with neutral -- not too bright, not too dark -- corners.
-In this case, I applied a convolution filter twice (PSF around 600) to remove dust shadows (which are inconsistent between sessions) preserving only the light transmission of the 400mm.
+In this case, I applied a convolution filter twice (PSF around 600) to remove dust shadows (which are inconsistent between sessions) preserving only corrections for the center hot spot and edge falloff in the 400mm lens.
 Then I adjusted the curves (a linear transfer, raising the black point to ~30 and lowering the white point to ~225) to prevent over- and under-correction.
+Just mess with it, and eventually figure out what's going on.

 Integrate.
 Winsorized Sigma Clipping, Scale + zero offset, no signal and noise evaluation. -4 Sigma, +3 Sigma, Winsorization cutoff 5.000 (whatever that one is).